Skip to main content

 Vertical Scaling vs. Horizontal Scaling

-Pros and cons of Vertical Scaling and Horizontal Scaling
+Pros and Cons of Vertical Scaling and Horizontal Scaling

 Horizontal Scaling Vs Vertical Scaling